jayvardhan12/VRV_Security/README.md

 Log Analysis Project
 Overview

-This project is designed to process web server logs and extract valuable insights for analysis.
-The script focuses on counting requests per IP address, identifying the most accessed endpoints, detecting suspicious activities (like failed login attempts), and saving the results for further examination.
+This project processes web server logs to extract valuable insights for analysis.
+The script counts requests per IP address, identifies the most accessed endpoints, detects suspicious activities such as failed login attempts, and saves the results for further examination.

-By utilizing Python's file handling, regular expressions, and data analysis techniques, this project provides a way to monitor server activity and identify potential security risks.
+By utilizing Python's file handling, regular expressions, and data analysis techniques, this project provides an effective way to monitor server activity and identify potential security risks.

 Key Features
-1. Requests Per IP Address
+Requests Per IP Address:

 The script counts the number of requests made by each IP address.
-Results are displayed in descending order of frequency.
+Displays results in descending order of frequency.
-2. Most Accessed Endpoint
+Most Accessed Endpoint:

-The most frequently visited endpoint (e.g., /home, /login) is identified.
+Identifies the most frequently visited endpoint (e.g., /home, /login).
-The script outputs the endpoint name and the number of times it was accessed.
+Outputs the endpoint name and the number of times it was accessed.
-3. Suspicious Activity Detection
+Suspicious Activity Detection:

-The script tracks failed login attempts (status code 401) to detect possible brute-force attacks.
+Tracks failed login attempts (HTTP status code 401) to detect potential brute-force attacks.
-It flags IP addresses that exceed a configurable threshold (default: 10 failed attempts).
+Flags IP addresses that exceed a configurable threshold (default: 10 failed attempts).
-4. CSV Export
+CSV Export:

-All results are saved in a CSV file for further analysis or reporting.
+Saves all analysis results into a CSV file for further review or reporting.
 How to Run the Project
 Follow these steps to run the project on your local machine:

 1. Set Up Your Environment
-Make sure Python is installed on your system.
-You can check the installed version using:
+Ensure Python is installed on your system.
+You can verify the installation by running:

 bash
 Copy code
 python --version
-If needed, install Python from here.
+If Python is not installed, download and install it from here.

 2. Clone the Repository
-Clone the repository to your local machine using:
+Clone the repository to your local machine:

 bash
 Copy code
 git clone https://github.com/jayvardhan12/VRV_Security.git
-Then, navigate into the project folder:
+Navigate into the project folder:

 bash
 Copy code
-cd log-analysis
+cd VRV_Security/log-analysis
 3. Prepare the Log File
-Ensure the log file (e.g., sample.log) is placed in the project directory.
-This log file should be in the Common Log Format (CLF) or a similar format.
+Make sure the log file (e.g., sample.log) is placed in the project directory.
+The log file should be in a Common Log Format (CLF) or a similar format.

 4. Run the Script
 Execute the Python script by running: